o-ran-sc/nonrtric-plt-ranpm/datafilecollector/docs/overview.rst

 Introduction
 ************

-The task of the Data File Collector is to collect files from traffical nodes in the RAN.
+The task of the Data File Collector is to collect OAM data files from RAN traffic-handling nodes.
 The main use case is:

-* The DFC received a File Ready VES event from a Kafka topic.
+* The DFC receives a "File Ready" VES event from a Kafka topic.
 This contains a list of all available files.

-* The DFC fetches files that are not already fectched from the traffical node.
+* The DFC fetches files that are not already fetched from the relevant RAN traffic-handling nodes.
 This is done using one of the supported file transfer protocols.
 * Each file is stored in an S3 Object Store bucket or in the file system (in a persistent volume).

-* For each stored file, a file publish message is sent to a Kafka topic for further processing.
+* For each stored file, a "File Publish" message is sent to a Kafka topic for further processing.

 Supported file transfer protocols are:

 * SFTP
 * FTPES
 * HTTP
 * HTTPS